 Types of life coaching business

 There are many different types of life coaching, each with its own focus and approach.
 Some life coaches may specialize in career coaching, while others may focus on relationship coaching or life transitions.
-There are also coaches who specialize in specific areas such as health and wellness, Executive life coaching, business coaching finances, or spirituality.
+There are also coaches who specialize in specific areas such as health and wellness coaching, Executive life coaching, business coaching finances, or spirituality.

 No matter what type of life coaching you pursue, the goal is to help you identify your goals and create a plan for Executive life.